luclaurent/optiGTest/README.md

-optiTest
+optiGTest
 =======
-optiTest regroups many existing test functions used for studying the performance of approximation techniques and optimisation startegy.
+optiGTest regroups many existing test functions used for studying the performance of approximation techniques and optimization strategy.
+In particular, gradient of the test functions are provided

 Features
 ------
-optiTest is able to
+optiGTest is able to

 * Provide derivatives of the test functions
 * Dealing with any dimension chosen by the user